 - Security CM Security Consulting Inc.

 - Valet Peoplepool Valet Services Inc.

 Search our directory

-While Kanye West was a last-minute no-show—both he and the center cited “artistic reasons” for the cancellation—the Watermill Center still managed to draw hundreds of guests to its 23rd annual benefit and dinner.
+NEW YORK While Kanye West was a last-minute no-show—both he and the center cited “artistic reasons” for the cancellation—the Watermill Center still managed to draw hundreds of guests to its 23rd annual benefit and dinner.
 A highlight of the Hamptons art and social scenes, the July 30 soiree lived up to its see-and-be-seen reputation by raising $2 million via record attendance and ticket sales.

 Helping to oversee production and execution of the concept and design set forth by founder Robert Wilson was an intimate team that included event director Elise Herget, event manager Erin Wainwright, installation curator Noah Khoshbin with assistant installation curator Ivan Cheng, producer Charlie Otte, production supervisor Mauro Farina, stage manager Linda Jackson, technical director Daniel Von Behr, and auction director Daneyal Mahmood.